Callum2305/Callum2305/README.md

 As this is my personal account, all college projects will be added in one final complete version, as they are committed to a private student account, hence minimal commits on the repositories.
 I do most of my work on a separate, private student account.
 They are only uploaded here after grading, as they are to be kept in private repositories until then.

+I have pinned my favorite projects below this ReadMe.

 I also store completed lab files here too, as I do use this account as a way of keeping backups of certain labs.
 Some of which are set to public/private depending on the material.

 I have experience working with Java, JavaScript, C, Python, 68K and x86 Assembly, HTML, PHP, SQL and CSS.